phmatray/Ducky/docs/general/core-concepts/effects.md

 # Effects

-In R3dux, effects are a powerful tool for handling side effects—operations that interact with the outside world or involve asynchronous logic.
+In Ducky, effects are a powerful tool for handling side effects—operations that interact with the outside world or involve asynchronous logic.
 Effects listen to the stream of actions dispatched to the store and can dispatch new actions based on the outcome of those operations, such as API calls, logging, or timers.

 ## What are Effects?